 This new form of marketing allows brands to market directly to consumers at the right moment.
 If the weather suddenly drops in the north of China, clothing companies are able to advertise directly to consumers that are in need of warm attire.
 Simultaneously if the weather peaks in the south, the same company can advertise lighter wear.

-Phones are specific to a location primarily and being used constantly throughout the day.
+Phones are specific to a location primarily and are used constantly throughout the day.
 Many people in China activate social media to upload a status or photo every few hours, or every few minutes.
 Phones are a constant for most people, whether it’s to connect with their social groups, do business, or shop.

-Yet despite these advantages, brands still need to identify Key Opinion Leaders (KOLs), advertising to the right people at the right time, as well as understanding market trends in specific locations.
+Yet despite these advantages, brands still need to identify Key Opinion Leaders (KOLs), advertise to the right people at the right time, as well as understand market trends in specific locations.
 It is time to strike whilst the iron is still hot for marketing and branding companies, to mobile-based advertising.
 The trends of consumers are shifting and brands need to shift with them or be left out in the cold.

 KOL marketing boosts your brand awareness in China

 KOL marketing is now an international phenomenon in marketing strategies, but it is extremely efficient in China.
-With the development of the Internet and the live-streams, KOL marketing combined with live-stream has developed to the fullest in China.
+With the development of the Internet and live-streams, KOL marketing combined with live-stream has developed to the fullest in China.

-For example, the most famous cosmetic KOL in China is Li Jiaqi, who has sold 15.000 lipsticks in just 5 minutes during his live-stream.
+For example, the most famous cosmetic KOL in China is Li Jiaqi, who has sold 15.000 lipsticks in just 5 minutes during his live stream.

 Therefore, if this tool is appropriately used, it can be served as a powerful way to boost your brand awareness and gain traffic.